Csson/p5-Stenciller-Plugin-ToMojoliciousTest/README.md

 Stenciller::Plugin::ToMojoliciousTest is a [Stenciller](https://metacpan.org/pod/Stenciller) plugin that transforms stencils to Mojolicious tests.

-If you build your distribution with [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) the [Dist::Zilla::Plugin::Stenciller::ToMojoliciousTests](https://metacpan.org/pod/Dist::Zilla::Plugin::Stenciller::ToMojoliciousTests) plugin is recommended.
+If you build your distribution with [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) the [Dist::Zilla::Plugin::Stenciller::MojoliciousTests](https://metacpan.org/pod/Dist::Zilla::Plugin::Stenciller::MojoliciousTests) plugin is an easy way to use this class.

 If the text file looks like this: